37 Different Types of Flies in Oklahoma

 Their larvae (maggots) consume the deceased insects and the rotting, decomposing meat of vertebrates.

-Many of them continue to eat by crawling over one another at a single feeding spot until they pupate.
+Many continue to eat by crawling over one another at a single feeding spot until they pupate.
 The sight of them may make some people queasy.

 Knowing this is important because, in contrast to females, males do not bite.
 The bite is a severe nip; the female needs blood from horses, cows, and even humans to produce eggs.